Integration through transients for inelastic hard sphere fluids: Conclusion

-In summary we have shown how to derive generalized Green-Kubo relations for sheared inelastic hard sphere fluids at finite shear rates and densities around the (granular) glass transition density.
-In particular, we have shown that an \textsc{ITT} fromalism can be derived with respect to a reference system that is already out of equilibrium before the shear is applied.
-Employing a number of reasonable approximations, the shear stress of a granular fluid is given by a Green-Kubo relation, Eq.~(\ref{eq:21}), that is formally almost identical to the one for colloidal suspensions, [cf.\ Eq.~(37) in Ref.~\cite{fuchs+cates09}].
-The differences are: (i) the explicit dependence on the coefficient of restitution reflecting the dissipative interactions; and (ii) the replacement $S_k\to\varphi C_k$ due to the hard-core interactions.
+A notable feature of the \textsc{gitt} approach presented here is that it associates the emergence of a yield stress with the dynamic granular glass transition.
+The corresponding glass transition densities, $0.52\lesssim\hat\varphi_c(\varepsilon)\lesssim0.6$ \cite{kranz+sperl10,kranz+frahsa17a}, are lower than the eventual jamming density at $\varphi_{\mathrm{rcp}}\approx0.64$.
+In essence, we predict the emergence of a yield stress (characterizing a quiescent amorphous solid) without lasting contacts between the particles.
+Shear thinning is then associated with the shear rate $\dot\gamma$ exceeding the structural relaxation rate of the granular fluid \cite{kranz+frahsa17a}.
+The latter is a hallmark of glassy behavior but is at variance with alternative approaches to granular rheology that attribute the yielding transition at densities below $\varphi_{\mathrm{rcp}}$ with the shear induced emergence of lasting contacts \cite{reddy+kumaran07,kumaran09a,kumaran09b,kumaran14,jenkins+berzi10}, \textit{i.e.}, a divergence of the pair correlation function at contact, $\chi$.
+Resolving which of the mechanisms controls the physics, requires, we believe, additional experiments and simulations.

 The increase of the shear stress at high densities is driven by the slow structural relaxation of the system around the glass transition.
 The dependence of the glass transition on the coefficient of restitution yields a strong sensitivity of the transport coefficients and even the qualitative rheological behavior on the inelasticity of the particles.
 This sensitivity, together with the strong increase (and eventual divergence) of the small shear viscosity, $\eta(\dot\gamma\to0)$, shows that an extrapolation of the Enskog predictions from the gaseous state of vanishing density, $\varphi\ll1$, to significant densities, $\varphi\sim\mathcal O(1)$, cannot work as it completely neglects the dramatic slowing down of structural relaxation at high densities.
-For the Bagnold coefficient, $B$, we have argued that it is only defined for finite shear rates, $\dot\gamma \to \omega_c\Pe_{\infty}$.
-Except for the elastic limit, $\varepsilon\to1$, where $\Pe_{\infty} \ll 1$, this makes the Bagnold coefficient inaccessible to linear response theories but places it well within the reach of g\textsc{ITT}.
+For the Bagnold coefficient, $B$, we have argued that it is only defined for finite shear rates, $\dot\gamma_{\infty} = \omega_c\Pe_{\infty}$.
+Except for the elastic limit, $\varepsilon\to1$, where $\Pe_{\infty} \ll 1$, this makes the Bagnold coefficient inaccessible to linear response theories but places it well within the reach of \textsc{gitt}.